marcusoftnet/marcusoftnet.github.io/_posts/2016-02-26-first-aws-lamda-steps.md

 },
 ```

-which means that users of my code can create the lambda using <code>npm run claudia:create</code>
+which means that users of my code can create the lambda using `npm run claudia:create`

-Run that command now and wait until <code>claudia</code> finish her magic.
+Run that command now and wait until `claudia` finish her magic.

-If everything went well, you'll see some nice output from <code>claudia</code> that ends like this:
+If everything went well, you'll see some nice output from `claudia` that ends like this:

 ```bash
 {